 Majadito combines tenderized dehydrated beef, rice, fried egg, fried plantain, and a salad of raw sliced red onion and tomato.

-The rice gets its special flavor and the orange-yellow color from a seed native to Bolivia called ucurú.
+The rice gets its special flavor and orange-yellow color from a seed native to Bolivia called ucurú.
 Turmeric and paprika powder mixed together can produce a similar result in color and taste for those trying to reproduce it.

 Ají or llajua is then added on top as well if you want something picante!
 The sweetness of the fried plantains adds a lovely contrast to the sharpness of the raw onion.